CharlesCatch/210finalproject/README.md

 DS 210 Final Project

-PLEASE NOTE: THE DATASET IS ATTACHED IN THE GRADESCOPE SUBMISSION.
-I DID NOT FEEL COMFORTABLE POSTING THE PUBLIC DATASET ONLINE DUE TO IT CONTAINING INFORMATION PERSONAL TO THE USER.
+PLEASE NOTE: ASPECTS OF THIS DATASET PREVIOUSLY CONTAINED INFORMATION PERSONAL TO THE USER I HAVE SINCE REMOVED THIS COLUMNS AS THEY ARE NOT RELEVANT TO THE PROJECT.
 In the dataset attached on gradescope, columns such as name, zipcode, and email address have been removed.

 A bulk of the work for this project was the research and note-taking on these two concepts, even though they are pretty straight forward.
 Imagine a graph network as a series of pipes, and you’re trying to push an amount of liquid through the pipes.
 You want to choose a path that produces the maximum amount of flow in a minimum capacity ‘cut’, which is merely a partitioning of the vertices into subsets.
 So an ‘s-t’ cut refers to the maximum amount of flow being pushed through a sink node s, through a minimum cut of a network, and then to the source node t.
 The Ford-Fulkerson algorithm tackles this problem by iteratively searching for the path that it can push the most flow through, given each edge has a ‘capacity’ of how much flow it can hold.